routingblog/arbitration/content/docs/info.md

 [^ADEA]: [The Age Discrimination in Employment Act of 1967](https://www.eeoc.gov/statutes/age-discrimination-employment-act-1967)
 [^footnote7]: Justice SCALIA joins all but footnote 7 of this opinion.
 [^ejusdemgeneris]: [Rules of Statutory Construction and Interpretation](https://www.supremecourt.gov/DocketPDF/18/18-9575/102239/20190611092122150_00000055.pdf) §16
-[^hr4960sec]: Intended to overturn _Mitsubishi_.
-The SEC opposed this bill because the industry was not expanding its use of mandatory arbitration.
-Cain Supra footnode 163.

 # Scope